yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 Perform the following in your old API Gateway installation.

-#### Back up the old API Gateway installation
+#### Task 1 - Back up the old API Gateway installation

 Back up the old API Gateway installation on each node.
 At a minimum:

 * Back up the `apigateway` directory.
 * Back up any databases used by API Gateway.
 This includes external databases used for OAuth or KPS, and your metrics database if this has been configured (for example, for monitoring in API Gateway Analytics or API Manager).

+{{< alert title="Note" color="primary" >}}You do not need to stop any processes to back up the `apigateway` directory.{{< /alert >}}

-#### Check that old API Gateway groups are consistent
+#### Task 2 - Check that old API Gateway groups are consistent

 Before you upgrade, ensure that all API Gateway groups in the old installation are consistent, meaning that all API Gateways in a group have the same configuration deployed.
 Upgrade is not supported for inconsistent groups.

-You can use Policy Studio or API Gateway Manager to deploy configuration to API Gateway groups.
+To check if groups are consistent, create a new group that has more than one API Gateway.
+You can use Policy Studio or API Gateway Manager to deploy configurations to API Gateway groups.
+Deploy a new configuration to just one of the API Gateways in the new group and check if the change is consistent with the other API Gateways.

-#### Do not update the old API Gateway installation
+#### Task 3 - Do not change the old API Gateway installation

 Do not make any changes to the old API Gateway installation after the upgrade process has begun.
 For example, if you have run any `sysupgrade` commands, do not perform any of the following on the old installation: